 PA Dutch deviled eggs are hard-boiled eggs stuffed with a creamy filling made from the yolks.
-And these classic deviled eggs are perfect for holidays (especially Easter), potlucks, parties, or any gatherings.
+These creamy stuffed eggs are easy to make, needing only a few ingredients that you probably already have on hand.

+Classic deviled eggs are perfect for holidays (especially Easter), potlucks, parties, or any gatherings.
 They are great as a healthy snack, an appetizer, or a side.

-How to Make Hard Boiled Eggs
+How to Make Hard-Boiled Eggs

+Different methods work to make hard-boiled eggs.
 Some people will tell you to bring a pot of water to a boil, add the eggs, cover, and let them sit for 15 minutes.
 Others will tell you to steam them.

 Some recipes will tell you to prick or lightly crack the eggs before boiling, so they peel easier.
 And this is actually necessary if the eggs are not at room temperature before boiling.